 Bharat Dixit, PhD

-Bharat Dixit earned his masters in biotechnology from IIT, Roorkee and Ph.D. in biochemistry from the Institute of Microbial technology in 1998.
-He has more than 13 years of experience in the biotechnology industry, with a focus in the area of bioprocess and analytical development, drug formulation including fill-finish, cGMP manufacturing, and project leadership.
+Bharat has more than 15 years of experience in the biotechnology industry, with a focus in the areas of bioprocess & analytical development, as well as drug formulation including fill-finish, cGMP manufacturing, and project leadership.
 Bharat’s CMC expertise ranges from small molecules to complex biologics, vaccines and live biotherapeutics (microbiome).
-Prior to joining Artugen, he led process and product development teams at Finch Therapeutics he successfully oversaw development and manufacturing for the company’s lead candidate, CP101, currently in late-stage clinical development for recurrent C. difficile infection (CDI).
-Prior to Finch, Bharat also lead teams at Gencoea Biosciences and Sanofi focused on development of several vaccine products.
+Prior to joining Artugen, Dr. Dixit led process and product development teams at Finch Therapeutics he successfully oversaw development and manufacturing for the company’s lead candidate, CP101, currently in late-stage clinical development for recurrent C. difficile infection (CDI).
+Prior to Finch, Bharat led teams at Gencoea Biosciences and Sanofi focused on development of several vaccine products.

 Shannon is the Senior Director, Head of Finance, of Artugen Therapeutics where she is responsible for financial planning and operations.

-Artugen is committed to developing Live Biotherapeutic Products to prevent and treat various human diseases.
+Artugen is committed to developing single strain Live Biotherapeutic Products to prevent and treat human diseases